 Applying tags requires skillfulness and thoughtfulness.
 Using too many of them is not only ineffective but it can also have a negative impact on how search engine robots perceive the site.
 This, in turn, may lead to lowering the website’s position in the search results.
 “Less is more” turns out to be a real key to success.
 A careful and sensible selection of phrases will be much more beneficial than stuffing a subpage with tags that don’t reflect its content properly.

 The consequences and the biggest disadvantages of improper use of tags include keyword cannibalization, duplicate content, or creation of subpages that are perceived negatively by Google robots.
-However, we’ll discuss all these issues in more detail later on in this article.
+We’ll discuss all these issues in more detail later on in this article.
 To avoid any of these problems we recommend hiring a technical SEO company that will take care of all the technical matters.

 The SEO Value Of Tags